JulianaVanier/582-app-order-pizza-react/README.md

           this.$router.push("/orderplaced/" + orderToDb.orderNumber);
 });

-#open file component PreviewOrder.vue and change fetch
+#open file component PreviewOrder.js and change fetch
 fetch(
         "HERE THE ADRESS OF YOUR CODESPACE THAT IS RUNNING + /previeworder/" + this.orderNumber